 - ¼ cup almond butter all natural; note 1

 - 2 tablespoons soy sauce I use reduced sodium

 - 1 teaspoon lime juice

-Cook pasta according to package directions.
-Rinse under cold water and set aside to cool completely.
+- Cook pasta- start by cooking the pasta first, as it will take the longest to prepare.
+Follow package directions.
+When cooked through, rinse under cold water and set aside to cool completely.